OXID-eSales/graphql-base-module/docs/exceptions.rst

 Example
 -------

 Here is an example of a custom exception which tells us that a product was not found.
-It is part of the ``graphql-catalogue`` module.
+It is part of the ``graphql-storefront`` module.

 .. literalinclude:: examples/exceptions/ProductNotFoundException.php
    :language: php